datahub-project/datahub/datahub-web-react/README.md

 which will start a forwarding server at `localhost:3000`.
 Note that to fetch real data, `datahub-frontend` server will also need to be deployed, still at `http://localhost:9002`, to service GraphQL API requests.

+### Theming

+#### Selecting a theme

+Theme configuraions are stored in `./src/conf/theme`.
+To select a theme, choose one and update the `REACT_APP_THEME_CONFIG` env variable stored in `.env`.
+To change the selected theme, update the `.env` file and re-run `yarn start`.

+#### Editing a theme

+To edit an existing theme, the recommendation is to clone one of the existing themes into a new file with the name `<your_themes_name>.config.json`, and then update the env variable as descibed above.
+The theme files have three sections, `styles`, `assets` and `content`.
+The type of the theme configs is specified in `./src/conf/theme/types.ts`.

+`styles` configure overrides for the apps theming variables.

+`assets` configures the logo url.

+`content` specifies customizable text fields.

+While developing on your theme, all changes to assets and content are seen immediately in your local app.
+However, changes to styles require you to terminate and re-run `yarn start` to see updated styles.

 ## Design Details

 ### Package Organization